 Similar to how inflammation can be a driving force in neural damage, inflammation plays an integral role in the stress response.
 When cytokines are pushed into the system (as either a response to chronic stress or directly from the cancer development/ treatment), they can pass through the BBB and enter the hypothalamus.
-The hypothalamus then releases a hormone known as corticotropin-releasing factor (CRF), which floods the pituitary gland (Dai et al., 2020).
+The hypothalamus then releases the hormone corticotropin-releasing factor (CRF), which floods the pituitary gland (Dai et al., 2020).
 In turn, the pituitary gland releases another hormone, the adrenocorticotropic hormone (ACTH), which travels to the adrenal cortex (Dai et al, 2020).
 This signaling pathway is known as the hypothalamus-pituitary-adrenal (HPA) axis, and is a crucial component of physiological regulation.
 When the HPA axis is activated, the adrenal gland will release multiple hormones, including corticosteroids, norepinephrine, adrenaline and cortisol.
 In a healthy system, cortisol stops the cycle by signaling the glucocorticoid receptors on the hypothalamus to stop releasing CRF (Tafet & Nemeroff, 2020).
 In an unhealthy system, however, the HPA axis is constantly flooded.
 At the same time, the sympathetic nervous system tries to trigger a fight-or-flight response by bombarding the adrenal gland.
 In essence, this flood overworks and damages the system.
 After extended exposure, the glucocorticoid receptors become desensitized to cortisol, so the hypothalamus continues to release CRF (Tausk, 2023).
 Additionally, the overproduction of corticosteroids alters the production of pro-inflammatory cytokines, increasing the amount passing through the BBB and activating the hypothalamus (Reiche et al., 2004).
 This cycle (depicted in Figure 4) is difficult to stop, and can cause substantial damage, especially to the hippocampus and prefrontal cortex (Dai et al., 2020).

 Figure 4